isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-prof-mgr/c-mod-files-user-prof.md

 ---
 description: You can use the Profile Manager to download files that you want to modify.
-seo-description: You can use the Profile Manager to download files that you want to modify.
-seo-title: Modify local files in the user profile
 solution: Analytics
 title: Modify local files in the user profile
 topic: Data workbench